JialeTomTian/site/content/notes/GradSchool.md

 applying to graduate schools start well ahead of senior year and brings many unforseen challenges along the way.

+Finally, graduate admissions is only a very small part of the graduate school experience.
+If a student does not have the motivation to even go through the appliation process, they likily would not have the motivation to push through during the real hardships of graduate school.

 ## Masters vs Ph.D.
 Programs
 Unlike the rest of the world, Masters programs in the United States usually aim to prepare students for the workforce and the amount